mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-20-the-language-beneath-our-conversations.md

 I’m going to say something I don’t recommend.

-If you have the option, don’t choose it.
+If you have the option, don’t choose it (generally speaking).

 But it might be the best communication training program on earth.